eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 Possible log settings for specific modules:
 Query Logging: com.eccenca.elds.backend.sparql.query.logging: DEBUG

-The levels can also be configured on runtime via the loggers HTTP endpoint as described in section Application loggers of the Developer Manual.
+The levels can also be configured on runtime via the loggers HTTP endpoint as described in section Application loggers in the Developer Manual.

 ```yaml
 logging: